 - Limbs interchangeable with Samick Sage/Journey

 This is also a light, durable recurve bow.
 A great bow overall.
-It shoots and feels like a upper tier bow.
-It comes in a variety of weights, but I recommend to go low on the draw weight for your first bow.
-I will explain how to find your draw weight in the end of this post.
-But if you go with the low weight draw it is easy to upgrade further down the road by changing the limbs.
+It shoots and feels like an upper-tier bow.
+It comes in various weights, but I recommend going low on the draw weight for your first bow.
+I will explain how to find your draw weight at the end of this post.
+But if you go with the low-weight draw, upgrading further down the road is easy by changing the limbs.

 Pros